 as a result of a his dismissal granted by a court in the cases provided for in law;

-as a result of his expulsion by the board of directors; a resolution to this end requires a majority of two-thirds of the votes cast in a meeting at which two-thirds of the directors are present or represented.
+as a result of his expulsion by the Board of Directors; a resolution to this end requires a majority of two-thirds of the votes cast in a meeting at which two-thirds of the Directors are present or represented.

 Executive Committee; the decision-making process.